2 Corinthians 5

 The Twofold Result of this Assurance (vv.6-9)

-6 Therefore we are always confident, and know that while present in the body we are absent from the Lord, 7 (for we walk by faith, not by sight;) 8 we are confident, I say, and pleased rather to be absent from the body and present with the Lord. vv.6-8 We have confidence about the intermediate state.
+6 Therefore we are always confident, and know that while present in the body we are absent from the Lord, 7 (for we walk by faith, not by sight;) 8 we are confident, I say, and pleased rather to be absent from the body and present with the Lord. vv.6-8 We have confidence, including about the intermediate state.
 Having the work of God to rest on and the Earnest of the Spirit to assure us, we have confidence, not only about the glorified state, but about the intermediate state.
 We are equally confident about our state after death as we are about our state in glory.
 We know that “while present in the body we are absent from the Lord”, not that we do not enjoy the presence of the Lord, who promised “I will not leave thee, neither will I forsake thee” (Heb.
 13:5).
 But we are absent from the Lord in that we are not personally with Him, although we do enjoy His company as we “walk by faith, not by sight”.
 Another Comforter is here personally instead.
 The assurance we have about the intermediate state is only had by faith, because obviously we cannot see the “unseen things” (2 Cor.
 4:18).
 The reality to faith of that unseen thing, which we possess in earthen vessels (the life of Christ), gives us confidence about our state should death intervene.
 We know, as part of common Christian knowledge, that when our spirits and souls leave our bodies, we will be “present with the Lord”.
 The life of Christ in the believer is no less victorious after death than it is in resurrection.
 Paul could say elsewhere, “I am persuaded, that” among other things, “neither death, nor life… shall be able to separate us from the love of God, which is in Christ Jesus our Lord” (Rom 8:38-39).

 And we to the end shall endure,